enspencer/nypl-collections/README.md

-= nypl-collections
+## nypl-collections

-Description goes here.
+This will be a Ruby gem for the New York Public Library [Digital Collections API](http://api.repo.nypl.org/)!
+Just got started on December 4, 2013, so check back for when it's usable, or contribute to make it happen!

-== Contributing to nypl-collections
+## Contributing to nypl-collections

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.